Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose a Meta Prompt Pre-training method that organizes meta tasks based on image distortion types and optimizes soft textual and visual prompts to gain shared quality meta-knowledge, enabling CLIP to rapidly adapt across various IQA scenarios. \item We develop a novel Quality-Aware Gradient Regularization method that clips gradients aligned with semantic directions to balance semantic and quality information during fine-tuning, ensuring the model prioritizes image quality while still integrating relevant semantic context. \item Extensive empirical evidence underscores the effectiveness and efficiency of our approach.
-Remarkably, with only 200 data samples, our method surpasses SOTA models on the LIVEC dataset (using 20\% of the training data) and achieves highly competitive performance on the KonIQ dataset (using 2\% of the training data). \end{itemize}
+\begin{itemize} \item We propose a Meta Prompt Pre-training method that organizes meta tasks based on image distortion types and optimizes soft textual and visual prompts to gain shared quality meta-knowledge, enabling CLIP to rapidly adapt across various IQA scenarios. \item We develop a novel Quality-Aware Gradient Regularization method that clips gradients aligned with semantic directions to balance semantic and quality information during fine-tuning, ensuring the model prioritizes image quality while still integrating relevant semantic context. \item Extensive empirical results confirm that our approach is both effective and efficient.
+Notably, with just 200 data samples, our method is competitive with SOTA models on the LIVEC dataset (using 20\% of the training data). \end{itemize}